pixelink-support/pixelinkPythonWrapper/README.md

 excluded.

 The Pixelink API functions are exposed as class methods of the PxLApi class and the Pixelink API defines are grouped as subclasses with respect to their functionality in the pixelink module.

 Many of the functions accept parameters with assigned arguments.
 However, several functions have parameter(s) set with default value(s).
 They are
 * getFeature
+* getNextFrame
+* getNextNumPyFrame
 * initialize
 * setPreviewSettings